Road Rage is Not Acceptable in Wisconsin

 The amount of compensation the law may entitle you to after a road rage accident depends on the devastation caused by the crash.
 Your injuries, the medical interventions necessary for your care, and the impacts of the injuries on your day-to-day life, such as your ability to work, are all considered when calculating damages from a road rage accident.

 Figuring out the damages you deserve can present many challenges.
 Going through an insurance claims process without knowing your maximum damages can put you at a disadvantage, as you may settle the case for significantly less than your actual losses.
-However, a road rage accident attorney can calculate your damages and negotiate with an insurer to try to get you the maximum compensation possible.
+However, a road rage accident attorney can calculate your damages and negotiate with an insurer to get you the maximum compensation possible.

 Does a Statute of Limitations Apply to a Road Rage Accident Claim?